johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

     ```
 ### Getting the paymentIntent - finishing up our handler
 - Refactor our internal card package to avoid name conflicts
+### Updating the front end JavaScript to call our paymentIntent handler